project-gemmi/gemmi/docs/cif-parser.rst

 Therefore, they have own dictionaries, such as Refmac dictionary (a.k.a. monomer library or cif files).
 :file:`examples/monomers.py` has a simple consistency checks between the CCD and Refmac dictionary.
-This example will be expanded after the coming revolution in the Refmac monomer library.